-NOTE: Where the software CONVST is used or automatic full power-down, the part must be powered up in software with an extra write setting PMGT1 = 0 and PMGT0 = 1 before a conversion is initiated in the next write.
+NOTE: Where the software $\overline{\text{CONVST}}$ is used, the part must be powered up in software with an extra write setting PMGT1 = $\underline{0}$ and PMGT0 = 1 before a conversion is initiated in the next write.
 Automatic partial power-down after a calibration is not possible; the part must be powered down manually.
 If software calibrations are to be used when operating in the partial power-down mode, then three separate writes are required.
 The first initiates the type of calibration required, the second write powers the part down into partial power-down mode, while the third write powers the part up again before the next calibration command is issued.